-- Where a communication or swallowing difficulty has caused an urgent admission to hospital e.g.; stroke, brain injury, respiratory difficulty, acute neurological illness - Where communication or swallowing difficulties are anticipated or develop post operatively e.g.; head and neck cancer, trauma, critical care - Where there are problems associated with communication or swallowing as a result of long term conditions e.g.; dementia, progressive neurological disease, respiratory disorders - Where there is communication or swallowing difficulties that require specialist Consultant led out-patient services e.g.; ENT, Head and Neck Oncology, Brain Oncology, who require objective assessments of swallowing via Video fluoroscopy and Fibre optic endoscopic evaluation.
+- Where a communication or swallowing difficulty has caused an urgent admission to hospital e.g.; stroke, brain injury, respiratory difficulty, acute neurological illness - Where communication or swallowing difficulties are anticipated or develop post operatively e.g. trauma, critical care - Where there are problems associated with communication or swallowing as a result of long term conditions e.g.; dementia, progressive neurological disease, respiratory disorders - Where an inpatient has swallowing difficulties that require videofluoroscopic assessment this will be carried out with specialist Speech and Language Therapy analysis.